nullptr/rode0day_corpora/README.md

 various fuzzers.
 Here's an example of building `hfuzz-clang` instrumented 32-bit binaries to use with Honggfuzz.
 - Build the 18.09 competition: `./scripts/build.sh --build 1809 --cc hfuzz-clang`
-- If you don't have Honggfuzz compiled you can use a provided Docker image:
+- If you don't have Honggfuzz hfuzz-clang compiled you can use a provided Docker [image](registry.gitlab.com/rode0day/fuzzer-testing/i386/honggfuzz_runner:16.04):
 - Build the greps challenge: `./scripts/build.sh --docker honggfuzz --target greps`

 Or just download pre-built instrumented binaries (zip archives):